paoloros97/Action2Motion_OnBlender/README.md

 3. Open Blender > Edit > Preferences > Add-ons > Install
    <p align="center"><img src="images/Install.png" alt="Logo" width="600"></p>

 3. Activate the checkbox.
-It will take few minutes to install the Add-on due the libraries size that the Neural Network uses (at least 3Gb)
+It will takes a few minutes to install the Add-on due the libraries size that the Neural Network uses (at least 3Gb)
    <p align="center"><img src="images/spunta.png" alt="Logo" width="550"></p>

 4. This is the panel that will appear